 Everyone knows John Deere is the tractor guy.
 But did you know that when it comes to land and agriculture, they sell everything from seed planters to diggers, forage equipment and even power systems.
 The reason for their lasting brand recall is aptly put on their website, which says, “Change always comes with opportunity.
 And Deere has always been ready and willing to embrace it.”

-So the tractor guy became the heavy machinery guy, without ever being forgotten as being the tractor guy to begin with.
+So the tractor guy became the heavy machinery guy, without customers ever forgetting the tractor guy in the first place.
 How many brands can achieve that kind of unforgettability?

 9. Levi Strauss & Co.

-Over 130 years ago, one John Pemberton thought this product would make a great medicine and a substitute to the addiction to morphine.
+Over 130 years ago, one John Pemberton thought this product would make a great medicine.
+He actually developed it as a substitute to the addiction to morphine.
 There’s no denying the fact that the brand and its bottles have undergone quite a bit of change over the years.
 Perhaps this is where their success lies – in always being a new, trendy brand to be seen with.
 What’s more, the exact formulation of the ubiquitous beverage is known to very few people.

 The Coca-Cola company also owns brands such as Minute Maid, Powerade and Nestea.
-At one point in time, they also owned Columbia Pictures, which made films such as Ghostbusters and Karate Kid before being sold to Sony.
+At one point in time, they also owned Columbia Pictures, which made films such as Ghostbusters and Karate Kid.
 Love it or hate it, there’s no denying the fact that pizza tastes best with Coca-Cola.

 Beyond these brands, let us take a moment to acknowledge all those faceless retail brands that cater to our daily needs – be they mom-and-pop shops or small service providers.
 They’ve been around for a very long time and we know we couldn’t do without them.